anyepeter/rails-budget/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for providing me with the reading material that helped me during this project development.
+- I would like to thank Microvers for providing this great opportunity and for the project guide as well 👏
+- Huge appriciation to Gregoire Vella for providing design system guidelines since this project is built upon thatopment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>